dmarks2/liferay-plugin-intellij/documentation/osgi_components.md

 Inspections of service class inheritance
 ----------------------------------------

-To implement an OSGi service the class should inherit from the given service class.
+To implement an OSGi service, the class should inherit from the given service class.

 An inspection checks if these conditions are given and offers a quick fix.